mapmykidz/Mapmykidz/README.md

 A professional-grade Progressive Web App for tracking child growth using WHO and CDC standards.
 Calculate percentiles, Z-scores, and mid-parental height with medical-grade accuracy for height, weight, and BMI measurements.

-**Medical-Grade Accuracy • Privacy-First Design • Educational Focus**
+**Medical-Grade Accuracy • Privacy-First Design • Educational Focus • Inclusive for All Families**

 ## ✨ Latest Features